The Best Place to Stay in Santorini:

 - Oia’s accommodation is expensive and books up quickly

 - First-time visitors to Santorini

 - Travelers wanting to be a short walk from the best shops, restaurants, and bars

 - Travelers wanting to be able to swim at the breathtakingly beautiful Ammoudi Bay

 Katikies Hotel – A dazzling 5-star luxury hotel that overlooks the spectacular ocean.

 Oia Santos Maria Luxury Suites and Spa – A gorgeous luxury hotel inside a traditional white stone interior, with an outdoor pool, spa, and garden to enjoy.

 Blu Blanco Oia Cave House – A lovely 3.5-star boutique hotel with a pool and facilities to self-cater.

 Imerovigli is a charming village that’s especially renowned for its magical sunsets.
-If you stay here, you’ll probably be rubbing shoulders with photographers – they can’t get enough of the gorgeous views from Imerovigli of the Santorini caldera.
+If you stay here, you’ll probably be rubbing shoulders with photographers – they can’t get enough of the breathtaking views of the caldera from Imerovigli.
 It has earned itself the reputation as ‘the balcony to the Aegean’ thanks to its magical outlook.

 If you can draw yourself away from the stunning vistas, the village itself is a quaint and picturesque location to explore.
 There are numerous churches and chapels, as well as a thirteenth-century castle that’s been abandoned since the 1800s.